Home » Blog » 7 Things To Let Go Of To Be Happy

 And by the way—I know that risking failure is easier when you have support and people or resources to pick you up again.
 Unfortunately, the world isn’t very fair, and the stakes are higher for some people than others.

 But at a minimum, we can change the narrative.
 Let’s stop mocking people who try and miss the mark.
 Instead, let’s celebrate the stumbles and then watch as this shift in beliefs trickles down to our own lives as well.
+It’s a simple shift that leads to a happier life in the long run.

-The ‘either or’ mentality
+7. The ‘either or’ mentality

-Generally speaking, the ‘either or’ mentality believes that everything in life is black or white, right or wrong, good or bad.
+Generally speaking, the ‘either or’ mentality believes that everything is black or white, right or wrong, good or bad.
 I’ve struggled with this, and it has led to a lot of unnecessary stress and conflict in my life.

 Here are a few examples of what the ‘either or’ mentality looks like: